Richmond's longest-serving TV meteorologist, Jim Duncan, is signing off after 40 years

-After 40 years of covering central Virginia’s weather on WWBT-TV NBC12, Wednesday's 6 p.m. newscast will be the final forecast for meteorologist Jim Duncan.
+After 40 years of covering central Virginia’s weather on WWBT NBC12, Wednesday's 6 p.m. newscast will be the final forecast for meteorologist Jim Duncan.

 Viewers can expect to see career memories and tributes to mark the occasion.